imagment/Silver-Cplusplus/Documents/Utility/Keyboard Input.md

 ```cpp
 const int upKey = 65, downKey = 66, leftKey = 68, rightKey = 67, escapeKey = 27;
 ```
-These five constants represent the ASCII codes for commonly used keyboard inputs.
-They are arrow keys and escape keys.
+These five constants represent the ASCII codes for commonly used keyboard inputs: arrow keys and escape keys.

 ```cpp
 bool caseSensitive = true;
 ```
 Determines whether the system treats lowercase and uppercase letters as the same (false) or different (true).
-For instance, when `caseSensitive` is true, 's' and 'S' keys are treated as different keys.
+For instance, when `caseSensitive` is true, the 's' and 'S' keys are treated as different.

 ## Warning